What Is the Account Number on a Debit Card?

 - Subscriptions

-2. Single-Use Cards—These cards close after a single transaction, so a potential thief wouldn’t be able to misuse them
+- Single-Use Cards—These cards close after a single transaction, so a potential thief wouldn’t be able to misuse them.

-If you frequently shop online, install Privacy’s Google Chrome or Firefox extension for a fast and seamless checkout experience.
+If you frequently shop online, install Privacy’s Chrome, Firefox, Edge, Safari, or Safari for iOS extension for a fast and seamless checkout experience.
 The browser extension auto-populates your virtual card numbers into the designated field during checkout and allows you to create new cards on the spot, eliminating the need to search for your wallet or memorize card numbers.
 In case you shop on your smartphone, download Privacy’s Android or iOS app to generate new virtual cards on the go and keep track of your transactions wherever you are.

 With Privacy, You’re Always in Control